temporalio/documentation/docs/application-development-guide.md

         )
 ```

-An `async workflow.execute_activity()` helper is provided which takes the same arguments as `workflow.start_activity()` and awaits on the result.
+`workflow.execute_activity()` is a shortcut for `workflow.start_activity()` that waits on its result.
+To get just the handle to wait and cancel separately, `workflow.start_activity()` can be used.
 This should be used in most cases unless advanced task capabilities are needed.

 A single argument to the Activity is positional.
-Multiple arguments are not supported in the type-safe form of `start_activity()` or `execute_activity` and must be supplied by the argument's keyword argument.
+Multiple arguments are not supported in the type-safe form of `start_activity()` or `execute_activity` and must be supplied by the `args` keyword argument.

 </TabItem>
 </Tabs>